OmniacsDAO/CryptopondSubmissions/ethereum-open-source-contrib-quantifier/README.md

 <p align="center" width="100%"><img src="images/im29.png" alt="" style="width: 75%; max-width: 600px;"></p>

-…but randomness and juror variance came through for us in the end…
+__…but randomness and juror variance came through for us in the end…__

 <p align="center" width="100%"><img src="images/im30.png" alt="" style="width: 75%; max-width: 600px;"></p>

-We jokingly celebrated with a cheeky post on Twitter…
+In typical Omniac fashion, we jokingly celebrated our 6th place finish with a cheeky post on Twitter…

 <p align="center" width="100%"><img src="images/im31.png" alt="" style="width: 75%; max-width: 600px;"></p>

 ## Addendums, Insights, Take Aways and Extensions

 As a little bit of an addendum, we’ll talk about our experience with the supplemental prediction market setup by seer.pm.
-Seemingly out the blue, the prediction market was announced to the Telegram…
+Seemingly out the blue, the prediction market was announced to the Telegram …

 and just viewing the site itself at